Staple Up Install

 Keep in mind that good attic ventilation is important because keeping air moving through an attic not only keeps the air temperature cooler in the attic, but it also helps to remove moisture.
 Just like we mentioned in the section above, you want to install the foil so there is a gap at the bottom and a gap at the top of the attic.
 Regardless of the type of ventilation systems you have, this is the best way to do it.
 When done this way, fresh outside air will enter the attic low at the soffit level and it will go one of two routes: either up the channel created by the foil (between the roof deck and the foil) or it will come into the attic below the foil.

-As hot air accumulates, it will move toward the top of the attic, just like water in a bathtub migrates toward the open drain.
+As hot air accumulates, it will move toward the top of the attic, just like water in a bathtub migrates toward the

 The hot air will find its way out your exhaust vents (whether that is a ridge vent, gable vents, powered fans, etc.) and allowing the air to easily flow throughout the attic promotes a cooler attic air temperature as well as maximum potential for reducing moisture.